gaphor/gaphas/README.txt

    The c2i matrix is stored on the Item as Item._matrix_c2i.
 3. Solve constraints.
 4. Normalize items by setting the coordinates of the first handle to (0, 0).
-5. Updating Canavs-to-Item matrices for items that have been changed by normalizarion, just to be on the save side.
+5. Updating Canvas-to-Item matrices for items that have been changed by normalization, just to be on the save side.
 6. Item.post_update(context) for each item marked for update, including items that have been marked during constraint solving.